The Global Solutions to Cartan's Realization Problem: Extremal K ahler metrics on surfaces

 From this expression it is clear that the functions

 are constant on the leaves of $A$.
 These two functions are independent everywhere except at $X=Y=U=0$ when the anchor vanishes.
-So this Lie $U(1)$-algebroid has the following leaves and isotropy Lie algebras: \begin{itemize} \item the points $(K,0,0,0)$ with isotropy Lie algebra $\so(3,\Rr)$ (if $K> 0$), $\sl(2,\Rr)$ (if $K< 0$) and $\so(2,\Rr)\ltimes\Rr^2$ (if $K=0$); \item the 2-dimensional submanifolds of $\Rr^4$ given by the connected components of the common level sets of $I_1$ and $I_2$, with isotropy Lie algebra $\Rr$. \end{itemize}
+So this Lie $U(1)$-algebroid has the following leaves and isotropy Lie algebras: \begin{itemize} \item the points $(K,0,0,0)$ with isotropy Lie algebra $\so(3,\Rr)$ (if $K> 0$), $\sl(2,\Rr)$ (if $K< 0$) and $\so(2,\Rr)\ltimes\Rr^2$ (if $K=0$); \item the 2-dimensional submanifolds of $\Rr^4$ obtained by $U(1)$-rotations of the curves in $\Rr^3$ which are the level sets of the functions